Start a FIRST Team

 Can Girl Scouts of Western Washington find my team a coach?
 We’ll work to connect forming teams with other partially formed teams in the same area.
 We can also connect single coaches with other single coaches where possible.
 Unfortunately, we do not have a pool of coaches to place with teams.
 The best bet is to recruit another adult you work well with.

 Can non-Girl Scouts be on the team?
 Girl Scouts of Western Washington sponsored teams are comprised entirely of Girl Scouts.
 Team members do not need to be from the same troop (or in a troop at all), but all must have current Girl Scout membership.
+Team members are welcome to join Girl Sctous in order to join the team.
 Membership in Girl Scouts is $25 a year and financial assistance is available.
 Non-Girl Scouts can serve as team support, fans, or mentors, but they cannot be on the official team, appear on the team roster with FIRST, or participate in competitions.
 (We will take all the cheer leaders we can get!)

 - FIRST registration and competition fees